partiql/partiql-lang-kotlin/docs/dev/README-AST-V1.md

 The wrapper `term` contains 2 sub `SEXP`

-* the \SqlName expression or expression fragment being wrapped tagged with `exp`
+* the PartiQL expression or expression fragment being wrapped tagged with `exp`
-* the meta information for the \SqlName expression or expression fragment tagged with `meta`
+* the meta information for the PartiQL expression or expression fragment tagged with `meta`

 The `meta` child node of `term` is optional but usually holds information on the location of the expression in the original query.
-The definition of `META` is purposely left open to allow for the addition of meta information on the AST by consumers of the \SqlName such as query rewriters.
+The definition of `META` is purposely left open to allow for the addition of meta information on the AST by consumers of the PartiQL such as query rewriters.

-The \SqlName implementation shall use the `$` prefix for all of its meta node tags.
-A naming convention such as reverse domain name notation should be used for meta node tags introduced by consumers of the \SqlName AST to avoid naming conflicts.
+The PartiQL implementation shall use the `$` prefix for all of its meta node tags.
+A naming convention such as reverse domain name notation should be used for meta node tags introduced by consumers of the PartiQL AST to avoid naming conflicts.

 ```